emski/ember-contact/README.md

 Guys,
 Please check out my implementation.
-Seems to be working the same way as the anlular one does.
+Seems to be working the same way as the angular one does.

 p.s.
 - I did a shortcut by not implementing recalculation of contact categories dynamically,